 Molokai for Outdoor Adventure

-Molokai is for those that enjoy outdoor adventure.
+Molokai is for those who enjoy outdoor adventure.
 With an emphasis on preserving cultural heritage, Molokai is mostly populated by native Hawaiians.
 Walk through the jungle and visit towering waterfalls while you learn from the indigenous Hawaiians about their culture.

 Kalaupapa on the island of Molokai has an interesting history.
 During an outbreak of disease, this area served as a place of isolation for those who were ill.
 Having moved on from this history, it is now a place of education and contemplation.